Skip to main content

 Do not combine with Option B. The plugin manifest auto-registers the mem0 MCP server, so adding both will create a duplicate registration.

-The fastest way to connect Codex to Mem0 — no plugin, no marketplace.
-Add to ~/.codex/config.toml:
+The fastest way to connect Codex to Mem0 needs no plugin or marketplace.
+Add the MCP server with a single command:

 Managing the Plugin